Quantum repeaters with encoding on nitrogen-vacancy center platforms: QKD Performance

-Based on our simulation results, we realize that the coherence time of nuclear spins is more crucial than that of electron spins.
-We observe that if we only improve the coherence time of electron spins, the QKD system performance is only boosted marginally.
-That being the case, in Fig. \ref{fig:3d}, we give the region plot highlighting the optimal QR structure that offers the higher key rate, at $\delta=10^{-4}$, $\tau_{ec}=10$~ms, $\tau_{nc}=10$~s, in a three-dimensional parameter space.
-We first confirm that, even with the improved coherence time, the uncoded QR protocols, i.e., protocols 3 and 4 still only work at $L_{\rm tot}=100$~km, and protocol 4 offers the higher key rates compared to others at high efficiency and low gate error probability region.
-For longer distances and larger error probabilities, protocol 2 is most often the optimal.
-Here, we interestingly notice that, with the improved coherence time of the system and with three variables being considered, the region where protocol 1 outperforms protocol 2 becomes limited, which is also partially evidenced from Figs.~\ref{fig:other_variants}(b) and (d).
+Finally, in order to see, at different parameter regimes, which protocol would perform the best, in Fig.~\ref{fig:3d}, we have obtained the region plot highlighting the optimal QR structure that offers the highest key rate, at $\delta=10^{-4}$, $\tau_{\rm e}=10$~ms, $\tau_{\rm n}=10$~s, in a three-dimensional parameter space.
+We first note that, even with the improved nuclear coherence time, the uncoded QR protocols, i.e., protocols 3 and 4 still only work at $L_{\rm tot}=100$~km.
+At such short distance, these protocols could offer the best performance among all four.
+For longer distances and larger error probabilities, protocol 2 is most often the optimal choice.
 This leads to a practical conclusion that, for near-term implementations, the partially encoded QRs, which use fewer resources, might be the best option.